Guide

 Quick Resolution of Issues

-When complaints do arise, address them quickly and effectively.
+When delivery queries arise, address them quickly and effectively.
 A swift, professional response can turn a negative experience into a positive one.
 Ensure your customer service team is empowered to resolve issues promptly, whether offering a refund, rescheduling a delivery, or discounting future orders.

 6. Leverage Technology for Automation